iaugustine/CIS9650TaxiAnalysis/README.md

 Weather data collected from various sources

 <b>Data Collection & Joining</b>

 We ran a python script that allow use to combine the three data sources above into on major one.

+It first used numeral location from in the pickup and drop off location and converted it to the name using the Pickup/dropoff location data.

+Based on the date, we use link the temperture of each date to the table.

 <b>Data Cleaning</b>

+We removed any inconsistence data point/values,format the title of each column to remove spacing to make it easier to manipulate.

+Also,broke the time of the pickup and dropoff to the lowest point to ensure easier it was easier to proform math fucntions.

 <b>Data Analysis</b>